This is no new thing that reading newspaper holds a very chief position in the IAS exam preparation.

 - Very much specificity is also bad sometimes because it forms stubborn opinions which creates a negative impact.

-- Bollywood and useless pieces articles like wardrobe malfunctions and all should not be considered at all because they are just time-consuming wastes.
+- Bollywood and useless pieces articles like wardrobe malfunctions should not be considered at all because they are just time-consuming wastes.

-- Puzzles and trivia and other games surely act as good games and entertainments for time pass but keep in mind you need to finish with the newspaper as soon as possible because you have other parts of the preparations to cover as well.
+- Puzzles trivia and other games surely act as good games and entertainment as time passes but keep in mind you need to finish with the newspaper as soon as possible because you have other parts of the preparations to cover as well.

 keywords and their uses while making newspaper notes.